Go to the first, previous, next, last section, table of contents.

 SIGTSTP

-If Job Control is in effect, are ignored
+ignored if Job Control is in effect.

 SIGHUP Causes the shell to exit by default.
 Before exiting, all job are sent SIGHUP .
-Stopped jobs are first sent SIGCONT to ensure that they receive the SIGHUP.

 To prevent the shell from sending the SIGHUP signal to a particular job, it should be removed from the jobs table with disown (see Job Control) or marked to not receive SIGHUP using disown -h.